yizhuoyang/road_seg_2_cloud/README.md

 This repository provides the integration of a road segmentation neural network with the ROS (Robot Operating System) framework, enabling real-time road segmentation in robotic applications.

+The codes will segment the drivable region and generate correspoding 3D pointcloud based on the depth input.

 ---

 ## Setup and Usage